binod33/EulerProject/KeyManagementTool.md

 ### Dry-run [<code>-d, --dryrun</code>]

 Perform a dry-run of the key management command operations.
 Running the tool in a dry-run mode will not commit any changes to the database.
-It is a good way to verify that the opertaion in use can perform key management operations such as encrypting and decrypting keys without any complications.
-It is highly advised to initially perform a dry-run of the command opertaion.
+It is a good way of verifying a command opertaion in use can perform key management operations such as encrypting and decrypting keys without any complications.
+It is highly advised to initially perform a dry-run of command opertaions.

 ### Read from a file [<code>-f \<filePath></code>]
-A valid and mandatory option for the update command of the tool that reads and parses out the new encryption key from a file.
+A valid and mandatory option for the update command of the tool that reads and parses out the new encryption key from the specified file path.
 It will parse out the first line of the file as the new encryption key.

 Usage example :